SU(3) group structure of strange flavor hadrons: Abstract

 \section{Abstract}

-We provide the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 35} which are extensions of the previous works of de Swart, McNamee and Chilton and play practical roles in the current ongoing strange flavor hadron physics researches.
-To this end, we pedagogically study the SU(3) Lie algebra, its spin symmetries and eigenvalues for the irreducible representations.
-We also evaluate the values of Wigner $D$ functions related with the isoscalar factors, which are immediately applicable to strange flavor hadron phenomenology.
+We provide the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 35} which are extensions of the previous works of de Swart, McNamee and Chilton and play practical roles in current ongoing strange flavor hadron physics research.
+To this end, we pedagogically study the SU(3) Lie algebra, its spin symmetries, and its eigenvalues for irreducible representations.
+We also evaluate the values of the Wigner $D$ functions related to the isoscalar factors; these functions are immediately applicable to strange flavor hadron phenomenology.
+Exploiting these SU(3) group properties associated with the spin symmetries, we investigate the decuplet-to-octet transition magnetic moments and the baryon octet and decuplet magnetic moments in the flavor symmetric limit to construct the Coleman-Glashow-type sum rules.